Barbados–Indonesia relations: Establishment of diplomatic relations

 Diplomatic relations between Barbados and Indonesia has been proposed by Indonesia since 2011, with subsequent proposals in 2014 and 2017.
 However, the Government of Barbados did not respond to any of the proposals.
 In 2018, Indonesia's ambassador in Bogotá, Colombia, Priyo Iswanto, was assigned the task of approaching the government of Barbados to gain support for Indonesia's candidacy as a non-permanent member of the United Nations Security Council for 2019 to 2020.
-Priyo initially refused to undertook the duty due to the lack of experience in handling cooperation with Barbados and the absence of diplomatic relations.
+Priyo initially refused to undertake the duty due to the lack of experience in handling cooperation with Barbados and the absence of diplomatic relations.
 The task was subsequently returned to the permanent mission in New York, which handles multilateral issues, circumventing the need for a formal bilateral foundation.

 During a diplomatic week event in Saint Kitts and Nevis, Priyo met with Marie Legault, Canada's high commissioner in Barbados.
 In a discussion with Legault, Priyo expressed Indonesia's concern that, despite three attempts, Barbados had not responded to the proposals for establishing diplomatic relations.
-Legault suggested that the previous government might have been unresponsive due to resource limitations but offered to speak directly to the then-prime minister Mia Mottley, which she described as more responsive.
+Legault suggested that the previous government might have been unresponsive due to resource limitations but offered to speak directly to the then-prime minister Mia Mottley, who she described as more responsive.
 The very next day, Legault informed Priyo that she had received an email response from the prime minister, suggesting he contact the foreign minister Jerome Walcott and provided Walcott’s personal contact number.

 Utilizing this information, Priyo engaged in what he described as "WhatsApp diplomacy", sending a message on 11 April 2019 to Minister Walcott's private number.
 He described his approach as undiplomatic but argued that it was necessary to further the Indonesian government objective.
 The message received an immediate, positive response from Walcott, who apologized for the "negligence" of the former administration and promised to follow up upon his return to Barbados.
 A week later, on 18 April 2019, Walcott confirmed via WhatsApp that the cabinet had approved the measure and that the process to open diplomatic relations would commence.
 Based on this successful communication, Priyo informed the foreign ministry and the permanent mission in New York.